COMMITTEE ON MINISTRY REPORT

 The Committee on Ministry acts on behalf of the congregations and members of the Conference.
 Actions of the ISC COM are also on behalf of the entire United Church of Christ.
 We are incorporating the new version of the Manual on Ministry of the UCC and our COM follows these common guidelines for preparation and oversight of “Authorized Ministry.”
 Authorized Ministry includes ordained, licensed, and commissioned leaders acting in public ministry on behalf of the United Church of Christ.
 We aim to strengthen and uphold the covenantal relationships between the local church, authorized ministers, Conferences (and their Associations), and the national United Church of Christ.

 The Conference Minister, The Rev. Shana Johnson works closely with the Committee on Ministry.
-Through attrition, the Committee has been reduced to 10 persons during the last months.
+The Committee consists of 12 elected persons.
+Since March 2020, the Committee has met virtually using Zoom meetings.

 - coordination of educational experiences (whether the traditional Master of Divinity seminary program or alternative paths of preparation, such as the LIFE program);